 Once depassivated the attack can progress rapidly and is self sustaining, especially if there is a ready supply of chloride ions from the bulk solution.

 The stability of the passive layer on stainless steels is promoted by chromium and supported by nickel.
 Although the chromium metal ion supports the anodic reactions in crevice corrosion more than iron or nickel, alloys with increasing chromium are better in resisting crevice corrosion.
-For given chromium level, austenitic stainless steels seem to resist attack better then the lower nickel ferritic types.
+For given chromium level, austenitic stainless steels seem to resist attack better than the lower nickel ferritic types.
 Molybdenum and nitrogen have a very marked affect on increasing resistance, molybdenum assisting by arresting the rate of attack once depassivation has occurred and rapid attack is usually the next stage.

 As a general rule stainless steels such as the 6% molybdenum austenitics and superduplex grades can be expected to give the best crevice corrosion attack resistance.
 As a guide some common stainless steels, rated in decreasing resistance to crevice corrosion, follows: –

 Keep junction points as wide open as possible.

 Avoid ‘designed in crevices’ that can be formed in flanged or bolted joints.
 Both metal / metal or metal / non-metal contacts can result in attack sites and so the use of insulating gaskets will not prevent crevice corrosion.
 Good fit-up and adhesion of non-metal joints or gaskets is important to avoid crevices being formed between the two materials.